Cornell-MAE-UG/spring-2025-portfolio-Chinmay-Mangalgi/_projects/2025-mae3270-wrench-finalproject.md

 </figure>

 <p>
-  In the coarse view, the maximum principal stress appears to reach roughly 105 ksi near the clamped boundary and fillet region.
+  In the zoomed view, the maximum principal stress appears to reach roughly 105 ksi near the clamped boundary and fillet region.
 A more refined local mesh shows that the true maximum principal stress is in the 40–50 ksi range, which is the value used for safety-factor calculations.
 </p>